Mascottz/Mascottz/README.md

 - 👋 Hi, I’m @Mascottz
 - 👀 I’m interested in ...webdevelopment
-- 🌱 I’m currently learning ...html&css
+- 🌱 I’m currently learning ...to be a full stack web developer
 - 💞️ I’m looking to collaborate on ...becoming a fullstack webdeveloper
 - 📫 How to reach me ...akinmi360@gmail.com
 - 😄 Pronouns: ...him/he